-Laboratory science
+Laboratory science average class size

-average class size
+Grades 9-12. . . . . . . . . . . . . . . . . . . (b)(i) Beginning September 1, 2019, funding for average K-3 class sizes in this subsection (4) may be provided only to the extent of, and proportionate to, the school district's demonstrated actual class size in grades K-3, up to the funded class sizes. (ii) The office of the superintendent of public instruction shall develop rules to implement this subsection (4)(b).

-Grades 9-12 19.98
+(c)(i) The minimum allocation for each prototypical middle and high school shall also provide for full-time equivalent classroom teachers based on the following number of fulltime equivalent students per teacher in career and technical education:

-- (b)(i) Beginning September 1, 2019, funding for average K-3 class sizes in this subsection (4) may be provided only to the extent of, and proportionate to, the school district's demonstrated actual class size in grades K-3, up to the funded class sizes. - (ii) The office of the superintendent of public instruction shall develop rules to implement this subsection (4) (b). - (c)(i) The minimum allocation for each prototypical middle and high school shall also provide for full-time equivalent classroom teachers based on the following number of full-time equivalent students per teacher in career and technical education:
+Career and technical education average class size

-n average lass size Approved career and technical education offered at the middle school and high school level .
-23.00 by the office of the superintendent of public instruction .
-19.00
+the middle school and high school level. . . . . . .
+Skill center programs meeting the standards established by the office of the superintendent of public